ThinkWithPbody/YifuDesignLab/docs/Projects/2025/pdf2wav/index.md

 else:
     pdf_files = [f for f in os.listdir(BASE_DIR) if f.endswith(".pdf") and f not in exclude_files]
     if not pdf_files:
-        print("❌ No valid PDF file found to use as base name.") exit()
+        print("No valid PDF file found to use as base name.") exit()
     source_file = pdf_files[0]